Dreyfus affair: Historiography of the Dreyfus affair

+Reflecting the intense interest in social history that gripped historians since the 1960s and 1970s, Eric Cahm wrote The Dreyfus Affair in French Society and Politics (1996), an analysis of the sociology of the affair.
+Michael Burns, Rural Society and French Politics, Boulangism and the Dreyfus Affair, 1886–1900 (1984) does the same in a more limited fashion.
+Vincent Duclert's Biography of Alfred Dreyfus (2005) includes, in 1300 pages, the complete correspondence of Alfred and Lucie Dreyfus from 1894 to 1899.

+Early writers marginalized the role of antisemitism.
+However since the publication of Jean-Denis Bredin, The Affair: The Case of Alfred Dreyfus (1986) and Stephen Wilson, Ideology and Experience: Antisemitism in France at the Time of the Dreyfus Affair (1982), more attention has been paid to the undercurrent of antisemitism in French society and its effect on the evolution of the case.

 In 1983, the lawyer and historian Jean-Denis Bredin published L'Affair (The Affair).
 The interest of the book focuses on a strictly factual relating of the story with documented facts and multifaceted reflection on the different aspects of the event.
 The book also revealed for the first time the existence of homosexual correspondence in the prosecution case.

-Reflecting the intense interest in social history that gripped historians since the 1960s and 1970s, Eric Cahm wrote The Dreyfus Affair in French Society and Politics (1996), an analysis of the sociology of the Affair.
-Michael Burns, Rural Society and French Politics, Boulangism and the Dreyfus Affair, 1886–1900 (1984) does the same in a more limited fashion.
-Vincent Duclert's Biography of Alfred Dreyfus (2005) includes, in 1300 pages, the complete correspondence of Alfred and Lucie Dreyfus from 1894 to 1899.

 Expanding on a 2008 article they published in la Revue d'histoire moderne et contemporaine, in 2012 the historians Pierre Gervais, Pauline Peretz and Pierre Stutin published Le dossier secret de l'affaire Dreyfus (The Secret Record of the Dreyfus Affair).
 Their research enabled the original contents of the secret file to be established.
 Their thesis was that historians had neglected the correspondence of Schwartzkoppen and Panizzardi, and that homosexuality played a central role in the slandering of Dreyfus.

+In literature

-In addition, the Dreyfus affair provided the basis for many novels.
+The Dreyfus affair provided the basis for many novels.
 The last work of Émile Zola (1902), Truth, transposes the Dreyfus affair to the world of education.
-Anatole France published The Island of Penguins (1907), which recounts the Affair in Book VI: "The Case of 80,000 bundles of hay".
+Anatole France published The Island of Penguins (1907), which recounts the affair in Book VI: "The Case of 80,000 bundles of hay".
+Franz Kafka's short story "In the Penal Colony" drew inspiration from Devil's Island and the debate about justice and punishment the Dreyfus affair provoked in French society.
 Marcel Proust devoted significant passages of his second, third and fourth volumes of In Search of Lost Time to Parisian society's reaction to the Dreyfus affair.
-Other authors have also contributed, such as Roger Martin du Gard, Maurice Barrès, and Robert Harris.
+Other authors have also contributed, such as Roger Martin du Gard and Maurice Barrès.

-Many artifacts and documents related to the affair are on display in the Musée d'Art et d'Histoire du Judaïsme in Paris.

-Early writers marginalized the role of antisemitism.
-However since the publication of Jean-Denis Bredin, The Affair: The Case of Alfred Dreyfus (1986) and Stephen Wilson, Ideology and Experience: Antisemitism in France at the Time of the Dreyfus Affair (1982), more attention has been paid to the undercurrent of antisemitism in French society and its effect on the evolution of the case.

-The 2013 novel An Officer and a Spy by Robert Harris, and the 2019 film adapted from it, tell the story of the Dreyfus affair from Picquart's perspective.
+The 2013 novel An Officer and a Spy by Robert Harris, and Roman Polanski's 2019 French-language film J'accuse (aka An Officer and a Spy), adapted by Polanski and Harris from the novel, tell the story of the Dreyfus affair from Picquart's perspective.